Workpay icon

 Taxes and Deductions

 Employers should deduct the taxes required by law.
-Please note that tax deductions vary by country.
-Therefore, employers must monitor how different taxes are applied to their businesses and the amount to be deducted from employee salaries.
+Please note that payroll tax deductions vary by country.
+Therefore, employers must monitor how different federal taxes are applied to their businesses and the amount to be deducted from employee gross wage.

 For voluntary deductions, the employer should verify with each employee for their consent.